St Etheldreda's Church, London

 St Etheldreda's Church is a Catholic church in Ely Place, off Charterhouse Street in Holborn, London.
-The building is one of only two surviving in London from the reign of Edward I, and dates from between 1250 and 1290.
+The building is one of only two surviving in London from the reign of Edward I, and dates from around the 1280s, though sources vary.
 It is dedicated to Æthelthryth, or Etheldreda, the Anglo-Saxon saint who founded the monastery at Ely in 673.
 It was the chapel of the London residence of the Bishops of Ely.

 In the early 17th century it served briefly as an embassy chapel for the Spanish Ambassador, and a haven for English Catholics.
 The chapel was purchased by the Catholic Church in 1874 and opened in 1878 and is one of the oldest churches in England to be in current use by the Catholic Church.